samliu21/background-remover/README.md

 ## Data
 The <a href='https://cocodataset.org/#home'>COCO Dataset</a> was used to train the model.

-The `pycocotools` module was used to extract the image segmentations from the annotations of the dataset.
+The `pycocotools` module was used to extract the image segmentations from the dataset.

 Since the target images are portraits, only the COCO images with one person with area between 20 and 70 percent of the entire image were kept.
 No data augmentation was used.